Understanding Tasks and Concurrency in Workflows

 - Setting usage profiles

-- Concurrency Limit: The maximum number of simultaneous API calls to avoid overloading the system.
+- Concurrency limit: The maximum number of simultaneous API calls your application can make.

 Scenario